catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 * If you install a Key Pair on only one machine, which it is subsequently lost, stolen or destroyed, then you may have a significant problem.

-It is advisable to make a copy of your private and public Key Pair files and store them somewhere safe (e.g. on an encrypted USB drive). **This might be a good moment to do that.**
+It is advisable to make copies of your private and public Key Pair files and store them somewhere safe (e.g. on an encrypted USB drive). *This might be a good moment to do that.*

 ******************************************
 Step 4: Upload the Public Key to Cloud Server
 ******************************************

-Now it's time to place the public key on the virtual server we want to use.
+Now it's time to place the public key on the virtual server.
 You will need to open the public key file, to copy and upload it.
 Assuming you use gedit as a text editor, open a terminal and type: